 - Check the engine oil level.
-Add oil to maintain the level at the high mark on the dipstick. - Turn on the fuel supply, then check the fuel supply and examine the fuel filter/water separator bowl for contaminants. - Check the transmission fluid level.
+Add oil to maintain the level at the high mark on the dipstick. - □ Turn on the fuel supply, then check the fuel supply and examine the fuel filter/water separator bowl for contaminants. - □ Check the transmission fluid level. - □ Check the DC electrical system.

-NOTE: Refer to the previous page for fuel, oil and transmission fluid.

-- Check the DC electrical system.
 Inspect wire connections and battery cable connections.
 Make certain the positive (+) battery cable is connected to the starter solenoid and the negative (-) cable is connected to the engine ground stud (this location is tagged). - Check the coolant level in both the plastic recovery tank and at the manifold.